-Built by Dan Proctor and Dave Axland, two of the crew that constructed Sand Hills for Coore & Crenshaw in the mid-1990s, the course at Bayside Golf Club offers a game of two halves, where a round is played out on somewhat contrasting nines.
+Built by Dan Proctor and Dave Axland, two of the crew that constructed Sand Hills for Coore & Crenshaw in the mid-1990s, the course at Bayside Golf Club overlooks McConnaghy Lake, with views of its sparkling waters found on almost every hole.
+Truly showcasing the beautiful western Nebraska landscape, this is a family-owned facility that’s marketed by the club as “the home of extreme golf!”

 For those who venture to the far western corner of Nebraska I would strongly recommend stopping by Bayside.
 The course is located on the shores of Lake McConaughy.
 Dave Axland and Dave Prcotor -- the two men who shaped nearby Sand Hills in Mullen for Ben Crenshaw and Bill Coore, are the two men responsible for the layout.
 The course is truly a tale of two distinctly different nines.